jorcelinojunior/URI-Online-Judge/README.md

 # URI-Judge-Online
-My study codes from the URI Online Judge portal for Programming Marathons, made in C ++.
+My study codes from the URI Online Judge portal for programming marathons, created in C ++.

 # Meu Perfil: